 (1) Every meeting of Synod commences with a divine service and ends with the closing divine service.
 Every day shall be opened and closed with devotion.

-(2) During the opening service of the first session of each Synod period the members of Synod are commissioned by the Bishop and thereafter the Bishop is commissioned by the president in accordance with the existing Church Order.
+(2) During the opening service of the first session of each Synod period the members of Synod are commissioned by the Bishop and thereafter the Bishop is commissioned by the President in accordance with the existing Church Order.

-(3) Members who were not present at the commitment referred to in (2) above shall be commissioned during the session as soon as possible after they have arrived.
+(3) Members who were not present at the commitment referred to in Section 7(2) shall be commissioned during the session as soon as possible after they have arrived.

 (4) At the commencement of the Synod meeting a quorum is established by roll call in accordance with Section 40 of the Constitution.
 It is the responsibility of Synod Council to advise Synod if the number of members present no longer constitutes a quorum.